openkfw/TruBudget/doc/tutorials/connect-to-network/connect-docker-compose.md

 _Windows users_: With Docker for Windows it's not possible to mount the volumes with this configuration.
 To be able do use the Docker-Compose installation you need to comment (or remove) the lines with the `volumes` configuration.

 The next step is to set all required environment properties, otherwise Docker will not receive the required parameters to start the deployment.
-If you want to start with the standard configuration we reccomend copying the `.env_example` file and rename it to `.env` in the `EEPPortal` base folder:
+If you want to start with the standard configuration we reccomend copying the `.env_example` file and rename it to `.env` in the `EEP-Portal` base folder:

 ```bash
 cp .env_example .env